 “When the signups started going up, I thought, ‘Oh my gosh; what am I getting myself into? ’ ” says Assistant Cubmaster Byron Clymer, who coordinates the pack’s camping program.

 In fact, Clymer knew just what he was getting into, aside from dealing with larger-than-usual numbers.
 Since he joined the pack with his older son, Evan (who’s now a Life Scout in Troop 92), Clymer has built a camping program guaranteed to get new Cub Scouts excited and keep older Cub Scouts engaged.
-The goal, he says, is “creating that experience that’s not 100 percent Boy Scouts but more of a Cub Scout overnighter with some of the cool stuff they do at a Boy Scout campout.”
+The goal, he says, is “creating that experience that’s not 100 percent Scouts BSA but more of a Cub Scout overnighter with some of the cool stuff they do at a Scouts BSA campout.”